-Module code: FPFG412 Semester 1 NQF level: 8, Credits: 16
+Module code: FPFG412 Semester 1 NQF level: 8, Credits: 16 Wioddie Code: 111 G412 Schiester 1 requirever.
+5, creates.
+10

 TITLE: CLINICAL PHARMACY IVA

 - understand the environment of pharmacotherapy within the context of the pharmaceutical care plan; - follow a pathophysiological approach in an understanding of pharmacotherapy; - demonstrate sound knowledge regarding critical knowledge used in the decision making concerning drug therapy in the clinical environment; - have at your disposal adequate knowledge regarding the use of medication; - apply in practice the principles of pharmacotherapy by developing a pharmaceutical care plan; and - demonstrate competency by applying pharmacotherapy information via effective communication and ethical conduct.